 You now have a basic understanding of how options work.
 Don’t get scared if you hear at times Greek alphabet letters when dealing with options.

-Thus, they are just the technical jargon to express the same concept we saw so far.
-In fact, usually option traders refer to four Greek letters:
+Thus, they are just technical jargon to express the same concept we saw so far.
+In fact, usually, option traders refer to four Greek letters:

 Conversely, the put option value, will increase/decrease disjointedly with the spot price changes, thus showing a negative ratio or delta.
 In other words, Delta shows the correlation between price changes for the underlying asset and the option value.